Having a steady stream of passive income sounds like a dream, because it effectively means you get to earn money for doing nothing.

 Alternatively, there’s always fixed deposits, which are not as troublesome and do offer up to 2% risk-free annual interest as well.
 You do need a lump sum of cash, typically at least $10,000.

-5. Earn credit card cashback / rewards
+5. Earn credit card cashback and reward points

 This probably isn’t one of things that comes to your mind when you think of “passive income”, but used the right way, and we mean the right way, credit cards can actually provide you with a source of kickbacks and benefits.